 |Food||Calories / Lb||Energy Efficiency|

 Just as all foods are not equal, neither are all farming methods.
 The figures above are estimates for industrial scale-farming, including factory farming of beef, pork and chicken.
 Small-scale, intensive, organic farming uses considerably less fossil fuel inputs than large-scale industrial farming.
-Grass fed beef has a higher energy efficiency than grain-fed beef and organic grass-fed beef has an even higher energy efficiency.
+Grass-fed beef has a higher energy efficiency than grain-fed beef and organic grass-fed beef has an even higher energy efficiency still.

-In a lower-energy future it is highly unlikely that people will go back to subsistence farming.
-However it is likely we will go back to farming a little like it was done in the early nineteenth century.
-Smaller scale farms, and more hands-on with the help of horses, mules and oxen.
-There will be much less use of herbicides and pesticides, farming will be organic, for the simple reason it will have to be as fossil fuels become more expensive and eventually run out.
+In a lower-energy future, it is highly unlikely that people will go back to subsistence farming.
+However, it is likely we will go back to farming a little like it was done in the early 1900s.
+Smaller scale farms, more labour-intensive with the help of horses, mules and oxen.
+There will be much less use of herbicides and pesticides, farming will be organic, for the simple reason, it will have to be, as fossil fuels become more expensive and eventually run out.

-Instead of waiting for that day to come, which might be too late, we should be moving to smaller-scale, low-energy-input, organic agriculture now.
+Instead of waiting for that day to come, when it might be too late, we should be moving to smaller-scale, low-energy-input, organic agriculture now.